 Many early residents are descendants of the African-American, German and Italian settlers that resided in the city.
 The Cheniere Caminada refugees of French heritage were the largest of the population in the city after 1893.
 It is still possible to hear French spoken among the residents.
-Their pride of and concern over family runs deep and is supported by family activities and recreational events that abound in Westwego.
+Their pride of family runs deep and is supported by family-friendly activities and recreational events that take place year-round in Westwego.

 For more information, please visit their website.

 New Orleans’ Playful Neighbor